Juncaceae Juncus Identification Guide: How to Spot These Hardy Plants

 Ecology

-FACW, Facultative Wetland species, growing in wet, compacted, clay soils, shallow stream beds, wet road sides, or open lacustrine areas.
+FACW, or Facultative Wetland species, grow in wet, compacted clay soils.
+You can also find them in shallow stream beds, wet road sides, or open lake areas.

 Notes